saptarshidebnath/processrunner/README.md

 ````

 * **Scenario 3 >> I want control - [Laydh](https://www.youtube.com/watch?v=XlsIq4V_cNI "What is Laydh") level : Khatua chelle**
-  * Evenrthing will be exactly similar to the aove implementation, except the the configuration will be written in full detail.
+  * Everything will be exactly similar to the above implementation, except the the configuration will be written in full detail.
   * Creates a [ProcessConfiguration](./src/main/java/com/saptarshidebnath/processrunner/lib/process/ProcessConfiguration.java) with all the details.
-You neeed to provide :-
+You need to provide :-
-    * command interpretter
+    * command interpreter
     * command to be executed
     * A File object denoting the work directory
     * A File object denoting where the json log dump file need to be saved.